tomimulhartono/tomimulhartono.github.io/content/posts/ordera.md

 Ordera is a **rising** food and beverage delivery application in Indonesia.
 This app offers several advantages that make it a **must-try**:

-- **Diverse Restaurant Options:** Discover various restaurants and eateries listed on Ordera, ranging from local delicacies to international cuisines.
+- **Endless Choices:** Explore a wide range of restaurants, from local favorites to international cuisines.
-- **Quick and Easy Ordering:** Order your favorite food and drinks with just a few clicks!
+- **Effortless Ordering:** Get your food delivered with just a few taps—easy and quick!
-- **Flexible Payment Options:** Pay for your orders with various payment methods, including cash, bank transfer, and e-wallet.
+- **Flexible Payment Options:** Whether it’s cash, bank transfers, or e-wallets, you’ve got options.
-- **Real-time Order Tracking:** Track the status of your order directly within the app.
+- **Real-time Order Tracking:** Keep an eye on your order every step of the way.
-- **Responsive Customer Service:** The Ordera customer service team is ready to assist you 24/7.
+- **24/7 Support:** Need help?
+Our friendly customer service team is ready around the clock.

 ---

-## My Role in Making Ordera Awesome

-As a **Full Stack Developer** at **PT Motiolabs Digital Indonesia**, I had the opportunity to **contribute** to the development of the Ordera application.
-Alongside an incredible team, we worked hard to deliver an application that is **user-friendly, efficient, and captivating.**

----

-## The Tech Behind Ordera
+## The Tech That Powers Ordera

+Ordera is built using robust and reliable technology to ensure a seamless experience:

 - **Backend:** Laravel 8
 - **Frontend:** CodeIgniter 3